cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-1-knowledge-acquisition.md

 # Data Modeling Lifecycle through Expert Elicitation: Building an Enterprise Data Model

-!!! warning annotate "Warning"
-    This tutorial is a work in progress and is not yet complete.

 This tutorial demonstrates the usage of `neat` through out the entire data modeling lifecycle producing an Enterprise Data Model in Cognite Data Fusion (CDF).
 The data modeling lifecycle is based on the so-called [Expert Elicitation](https://en.wikipedia.org/wiki/Expert_elicitation), and represents the recommended way of building enterprise data models.